-As of June 30, 2020, the Company, through subsidiaries, had entered into repurchase agreements with multiple global financial institutions to provide an aggregate principal amount of up to \$2.3 billion to finance the origination of first mortgage loans and senior loan participations secured by CRE debt investments ("Master Repurchase Facilities").
+As of September 30, 2020, the Company, through subsidiaries, had entered into repurchase agreements with multiple global financial institutions to provide an aggregate principal amount of up to \$2.3 billion to finance the origination of first mortgage loans and senior loan participations secured by CRE debt investments ("Master Repurchase Facilities").
 The Company agreed to guarantee certain obligations under the Master Repurchase Facilities, which contain representations, warranties, covenants, conditions precedent to funding, events of default and indemnities that are customary for agreements of this type.
 The Master Repurchase Facilities act as revolving loan facilities that can be paid down as assets are repaid or sold and re-drawn upon for new investments.
-As of June 30, 2020, the Company was in compliance with all of its financial covenants under the Master Repurchase Facilities.
+As of September 30, 2020, the Company was in compliance with all of its financial covenants under the Master Repurchase Facilities.

-As of June 30, 2020, the Company had \$1.0 billion carrying value of CRE debt investments financed with \$666.8 million under the master repurchase facilities.
+As of September 30, 2020, the Company had \$869.0 million carrying value of CRE debt investments financed with \$583.4 million under the master repurchase facilities.

 On May 7, 2020, the Company amended all six of its Master Repurchase Facilities to reduce the minimum tangible net worth covenant consistent with the Bank Credit Facility.
 During the first quarter of 2020, the Company received and timely paid a margin call on a hospitality loan and made voluntarily paydowns on two other hospitality and one retail loan.
-The lender granted the Company a holiday from future margin calls between three and four months, and it obtained broader discretion to enter into permitted modifications with the borrowers on these three specific loans, if necessary.
+The lender granted the Company a holiday from future margin calls for four months, and it obtained broader discretion to enter into permitted modifications with the borrowers on these three specific loans, if necessary.

-In May, the Company entered into agreements to modify two of its Master Repurchase Facilities pursuant to which it reduced facility advances corresponding to ten senior mortgage loans financed under such facilities.
-The Company and its lender counterparties agreed to temporary modifications providing for six-month holidays from future margin calls as well as providing additional protections before certain repurchase obligations may be triggered.
-The Company was also provided broader discretion to negotiate with the borrowers to implement certain modifications to the underlying loans during such period.
+In May, the Company entered into agreements to modify two of its Master Repurchase Facilities pursuant to which the Company reduced facility advances corresponding to ten senior mortgage loans financed under such facilities.
+The Company and its lender counterparties agreed to temporary modifications providing for margin holidays from future margin calls or buffers before further margin calls are possible, as well as providing additional protections before certain repurchase obligations may be triggered.
+The Company was also provided broader discretion to negotiate with its borrowers to implement certain modifications to the underlying loans during such period.
+These holiday periods are scheduled to expire in the fourth quarter of 2020.
+Additionally, during the third quarter and fourth quarter of 2020, the Company made voluntarily paydowns on a hospitality loan and a self-storage loan, respectively.
+In exchange for the paydown on the self-storage loan, the lender granted the Company a holiday from future margin calls for four months, and the Company obtained broader approval to enter into a permitted modification with the borrower.